nyu-acsys/drift/artifact.md

 `/oopsla25/evDrift/scripts/effects/README.md`.

 To avoid the need to install and configure BenchExec, we have created a script that simply run the best-performing configurations, which are those reported in Table 1.
-The results of the each run can be found at `/oopsla25/evDrift/result/<benchmark_name>_<tool_name>.txt`.
-To reproduce Table 1 results, run:
+To reproduce the results in the paper, run:

 ```
 python3 run_expeeriments.py all
 ```

+The output for each run can be found at: `/oopsla25/evDrift/result/<benchmark_name>_<tool_name>.txt`.

+Note that the 900-second timeout per run causes the full experiment to take around 4 hours.

+You can exit the container by typing `exit`.
+After exiting the container, the command ``docker rm <container_id_or_name>`` can be used to remove the container.

 ## Reusability
 The source code for `evDrift` is located in `/oopsla25/evDrift` directory of the container and on Github at https://github.com/nyu-acsys/drift

-See the `Overview.md` file for complete installation instructions across platforms and guidance on running the tool with different configuration options.
+See the `README.md` file for complete installation instructions across platforms and guidance on running the tool with different configuration options.